OutSystems/docs-odc/src/eap/reference/system-actions/user.md

 ### GetUserProfile
 _Client action_

-Returns logged-in user's information from the identity provider and updates the user entity with that information.
+Returns logged-in user's information from the identity provider and updates the [User entity](#user-1) with that information.

 _Outputs_